stonecharioteer/blog/_drafts/authorization-using-oso.md

 This *defines* a policy called `allow` with those **exact**: parameters.

-`is_allowed` matches its arguments with this policy, and realizes that it matches the rule, thus evaluating to `True` in the Python file.
+`is_allowed` matches its arguments with this policy, and realizes that it matches the rule, thus evaluating to `True` in the Python file. `is_allowed` is *hard-wired* to find a declarative function named `allow` in all the polar definitions that are *loaded* into memory at this current moment.

 ### What if I want to *deny* access?